 CSC Effectiveness Review Team

 The ccNSO and GNSO will each appoint two members to CSC Review Team, in accordance with their internal processes.
 At least one member appointed by the ccNSO Council and one member appointed by the GNSO Council should be related to or associated with a TLD Operator (direct customer of the IANA Naming Function).
-The CSC is reqested to appoint a Liaison to the Review Team.
-The PTI is requested to appoint a Liaison to the Review team.
+The CSC is requested to appoint a Liaison to the Review Team.
+The PTI is also requested to appoint a Liaison to the Review team.

 The Review team is expected to appoint a spokesperson who will, when needed, represent the Review Team and speak on behalf of the Review Team.

-In developing its output – working method, work plan or any reports or papers - the full Review Team (members and laiisons) shall seek to act by consensus (Full Consensus - a position where no minority disagrees; identified by an absence of objection or Consensus – a position where a small minority disagrees, but most agree)
+In developing its output – working method, work plan or any reports or papers - the full Review Team (members and liasons) shall seek to act by consensus (Full Consensus - a position where no minority disagrees; identified by an absence of objection or Consensus – a position where a small minority disagrees, but most agree)

 In the absence of Full Consensus, the Review Team should allow for the submission of minority viewpoint(s) and these, along with the consensus view, shall be included in the report, paper or other relevant deliverable.